THE 15 MEND ME MINUTES

 Essential 3 – Staff has clinical aromatherapists, a massage therapist, an aesthetician and an RN for customer support questions.
 Oils are GC/MS tested.

 Plant Therapy – Certified aromatherapists on staff for customer support.
 Batch testing GC/MS results of pesticide-free oils on their website.
 Supports a broad variety of charitable organizations world-wide.
+These are on the cheap side, and you can find them on Amazon.

 Pompeii Organics – Owned and operated by a certified aromatherapist.
 Organic and wild-crafted essential oils are third party tested for quality.
 Batch-specific GC/MS test results on the website.